 After moving to London, you’ll find out that the public metro system is almost always referred to as the “Tube” rather than “the metro” or “the underground.”

-This is the city's most extensive network and it's composed of 12 lines which can get you to almost every part of the city.
-The network is huge and may get confusing, so we recommend that you carry a map and don't be afraid to ask the metro employees.
+This is the city’s most extensive network.
+It’s composed of 12 lines which can get you to almost every part of the city.
+The network is huge and may get confusing, so we recommend that you carry a map and don’t be afraid to ask the metro employees.

 Other forms of public transportation include the public taxis, busses (yes the double decker red ones are a real thing), tram and ferries to use for river transportation.